Mohamed-Emad126/FindMyPhone/README.md

 # FindMyPhone
- App that unsilent phone if specific numbers call you. using ROOM + LiveData + ViewModel
+ App that unsilent phone if specific numbers call you, using:
+ - ROOM
+ - LiveData
+ - ViewModel
+ - Broadcast Receive